STRIVE Entry Requirements

 Making the right placement

 Making the right placement for a student is essential to prevent undue hardship on students and families.
-Matching student needs with services offered is required.
 Evidence of past success with special education services at the high school level in general education environment is needed before attempting college level course work with STRIVE assistances.
 Please use the below table as an IEP team to see if your student meets STRIVE requirements and would be a suitable placement into STRIVE.

 IEP team referral

 (A referral to STRIVE does not equal acceptance into STRIVE)

 |The IEP team has met, exploring all options with a consensus that the student has had a positive experience in the chosen field of study.
 The chosen field of study matches with the student’s strengths, interest, and abilities.
 The team agrees that the student can be successful taking college level coursework and the student desires to approach an increased academic environment.||

 It is essential to match the students’ needs with services offered, motivation level, interest in and ability to achieve college level coursework.